digitallawyer/openlegaldictionary/_definitions/holder.md

 ---
 title: Holder
 permalink: "/definitions/holder.html"
-body: The holder of a bill of exchange, promissory note, or check ls the person who bas legally acquired the possession of the same, from a person capable of trans-ferring it, by indorsement or delivery, and who is entitled to receive payment of the instrument from the party or parties liable to meet it.
+body: The holder of a bill of exchange, promissory note, or check is the person who bas legally acquired the possession of the same, from a person capable of trans-ferring it, by indorsement or delivery, and who is entitled to receive payment of the instrument from the party or parties liable to meet it.
 Bowling v.
 Harrison, 6 How.
 258, 12